Modules: Buf's key primitive

 A module has different versions.
 Each version includes any number of changes, and each change is identifiable by a unique commit, tag, or branch.
 The collective set of module versions is housed within a repository.

 Commit: Every push of new content to a repository is associated with a commit that identifies that change in the schema.
 The commit is created after a successful push.
 This means that unlike Git, the commit only exists on the BSR repository and not locally.

 Tag: A reference to a single commit but with a human-readable name, similar to a Git tag.
 It is useful for identifying commonly referenced commits—like a release.

-Draft: A temporary commit in a development workflow with a human-readable name, similar to a Git feature branch but without history.
-It is useful for iterating on a module while keeping those changes outside the main branch.
-Can be overwritten and deleted.
-When it is used as a dependency in
+Branch: A series of commits in a development workflow with a human-readable name, similar to a Git branch.
+Branches are useful for iterating on a module while keeping those changes outside of the main branch.
+When a branch name is used as a dependency in

-buf.yamlof a module, the module cannot be pushed until you update to a non-draft commit of the dependency.
+buf.yamlof a module, the module cannot be pushed until you update it to reference on the main branch of the dependency.